-Every two weeks, the Lawyers Journal (LJ) publishes substantive legal articles and furnishes timely information on areas of interest to the local legal community.
+Every two weeks, the Lawyers Journal (LJ) publishes substantive legal articles and furnishes timely information on areas of interest to the Pittsburgh Legal Community.
 In addition, the LJ covers Allegheny County Bar Association news and events.

 Information published in the LJ may not be used in any manner — in whole or in part — without the permission of the Allegheny County Bar Association.

 A PDF version of the LJ Editorial Policy can be viewed here for your convenience.

 - The author will receive story assignments (including due date and length) from the editor of the LJ.
 Likewise, the author will submit her/his stories to the LJ editor on or before the assigned due date.
 Late articles will not be considered for publication.

 - Authors will submit stories via e-mail to firstname.lastname@example.org.
 It is the author’s responsibility to assure her/his story arrives by the deadline.

 - Authors may submit unsolicited work; however, the editors reserve the right to select, reject, edit and excerpt articles at their sole discretion.
 It is best to contact the editor to discuss a story idea before actually writing the piece to make sure the story topic is relevant and has not been covered before.

 - Authors assures that the story submitted is their own original work and is not under any legal restriction for publication (i.e. previous copyright ownership).

 - All Lawyers Journal submissions are subject to editing, and the edits are performed by an attorney editor.
 The author allows the LJ to edit the work for content, clarity and mechanics.
 Authors will not be consulted for edits, nor will revisions be shared with the authors prior to publication.